JCR94/multinational-retail-data-centralisation/README.md

    ```
    It is used to connect to the database you want to store all your retrieved and cleaned data in.

+These three files need to be in the yaml_files directory before executing the Python files.
+You may use the templates provided.
+Simply open them in your favorite editor, modify the details, and rename the files to remove the `_template` qualifier (e.g. rename `api_keys_template.yaml` to `api_key.yaml`)

 To use, follow the following steps:

 1. Create a database (e.g. through pgAdmin 4).